 Tradition dictates that I make some kind of peanut butter and chocolate confection each year for Christmas.
-Sometimes it’s Easy Chocolate Peanut Butter Swirl Fudge, other times it’s Buckeyes.
+Sometimes it’s Easy Chocolate Peanut Butter Swirl Fudge.
+Other times it’s Buckeyes.
 This year I came across a new recipe that intrigued me with its simple ingredients and complex flavors.
-It incorporates benne seeds – a southern strain of sesame seeds – and ancho chile powder into a well-known classic candy.
+It incorporates benne seeds.
+Which are a southern strain of sesame seeds.
+And ancho chile powder into a well-known classic candy.

 The benne seed is an heirloom variety derived from the same plant as modern-day sesame seeds.
-They are scarce, but can be procured at specialty markets.
-Since sesame seeds are their relative and more widely available (although flavor-wise, benne is more nuanced) I decided to use them in this recipe.
+Yes, they are scarce.
+But can be procured at specialty markets.
+Since sesame seeds are more widely available, I decided to use them in this recipe.
 It gave this candy a whole new personality!

-Making this recipe was fun because it kept with my tradition and I got to taste something new!
-If you love peanut butter balls and aren’t a purist, then you’ll love this new take on a time-honored traditional candy.
+Making these Toasted Sesame Seed Peanut Butter Balls was fun because it kept with my tradition and I got to taste something new!
+If you love peanut butter balls and are not a purist, then you’ll love this new take on a time-honored traditional candy.

 Toasted Sesame Seed Peanut Butter Balls